sammlapp/training_gui/plan.md

 ## general feature request list

-improve paging display for review tab: should show previous specs then replace with new ones, rather than briefly showing the 'loading spectrograms' on a white page.

 get xeno-canto recordings for a species to supplement training data?!

 potentially allow parallel as well as sequential tasks